Punjabi diaspora: Brazil

 Punjabis migrated to Australia from other parts of the Punjabi diaspora, as well from the state of Punjab itself.
-The Majority were Sikh and Hindu Punjabis are a minority.
+The majority were Sikh and Hindu Punjabis are a.

 Canada

 Punjabis make up approximately 2.6% of the Canadian population as per the 2021 Canadian Census.
 The largest Punjabi community in Canada is in Ontario, with 397,867 Punjabis as of 2021 (making up 2.84% of the overall population), while British Columbia is home to approximately 315,000 Punjabis (making up 6.41% of the overall population).
 85% of South Asians in British Columbia are Punjabi Sikhs, including former premier of British Columbia, Ujjal Dosanjh and former leader of the federal New Democratic Party (NDP), MP for Burnaby South, Jagmeet Singh.